jessey-git/fx-gltf/README.md

 A C++14/C++17 header-only library for simple, efficient, and robust serialization/deserialization of [glTF 2.0](https://www.khronos.org/gltf/)

 ## Features
-* Extensive glTF 2.0 schema support
+* Complete support of required glTF 2.0 schema elements
-* Small, header-only library (~1300 lines of generously spaced code including whitespace/comments)
+* Modern C++14/C++17 support (including the use of std::string_view where appropriate)
-* C++14 and C++17 support (including the use of std::string_view where appropriate)
+* Small, header-only library (~1500 lines of generously spaced code including whitespace/comments)
 * Serialization and Deserialization support

 ## Usage and Integration